WAGs: Motor racing

-Though the term has never been used, many high-profile sportsmen in motor racing have publicly enjoyed high-profile relationships with celebrities, for instance Jacques Villeneuve's relationship with Dannii Minogue and the former marriage of Dario Franchitti and Ashley Judd.
+Though the term has not typically been associated with motor racing, many high-profile sportsmen in motor racing have publicly enjoyed high-profile relationships with celebrities, for instance Jacques Villeneuve's relationship with Dannii Minogue, Lewis Hamilton's 8 year on-off relationship with Nicole Scherzinger and the former marriage of Dario Franchitti and Ashley Judd.

 One example of a well known wife of a sportsman is Michaela Fogarty, the wife of former Superbike World Championship star Carl.
 At the height of her husband's fame, she has been photographed in pit and paddock areas and has also appeared in print advertisements for Ducati motorcycles, which her husband has ridden for.
 Despite never appearing in the spotlight, much of her popularity is within the motorcycling fraternity, as she is known for her support of her husband.
 The two have even appeared in a series which they embark on an adventure riding.

 A famous fictional example is the character of Carley Bobby (Leslie Bibb) in the 2006 film Talladega Nights: The Ballad of Ricky Bobby.
 In the film, Carley is shown to be dependent on the success of her husband Ricky (Will Ferrell).
 After Ricky is injured in what appears to be a career-ending crash, Carley divorces him and subsequently marries Ricky's teammate Cal Naughton Jr. (John C. Reilly); Carley explains her decision by remarking, "I am a driver's wife!
 I don't work!"